 From a legal point of view, the state has the right and duty to focus upon mandatory vaccination in the pursuit of achieving the betterment of its citizens.
 But such as argument in itself contradicts the stand of the state as vaccination is but a part of preventive health which requires the state to provide for a clean environment, drinking water, proper sanitation and in the nearby future clean air.
 Various judgements in several parts of the world are testament to the fact that the courts usually follow the utilitarian argument of focussing specifically on the benefits of the vaccine for the population as the most important factor in their being literally forced upon the population.
 As mentioned above, there have been instances of the Indian state itself using obsolete British era laws in order to get a legal backing for mandatory vaccination.
 While such a system does exist and to a certain degree work, there is a need to move away from it.
 Using the trust factor of a reliable vaccine as an argument to justify this policy of forced vaccination is extremely controversial and problematic.

 School based immunization programme: Parental scepticism to a vaccine is a major issue reported by vaccinators as creating a lot of hurdle in immunization coverage.
 While the issue is valid, one needs to look at the reasons for the same.
-Even though there may be instances of misinformation, it can be said that the non-transparency of the state is the reason for such skepticism.
+Even though there may be instances of mis-information, it can be said that the non-transparency of the state is the reason for such skepticism.
 While the Indian government has been constantly raising massive awareness campaigns for several vaccines, a lack of support from the educational sector hampers the same whom the researcher believes can be seen as the primary movers of an immunization programme.
 Schooling in India usually does not have a proper heath care system in place.
 Furthermore, there are instances of there not being a certified doctor on the premises who can counsel the parents regarding the better health care of their children.
 This creates an atmosphere where the students and their families face a serious dearth of knowledge concerning preventive healthcare.
 This gets compounded by a lack of intervention by the government at such institutions for dealing with such a knowledge and trust deficit along with the non-existence of a mechanism to adequately deal with parental concerns regarding the vaccination program.
-So when the government does a conduct a mandatory campaign drive, there arise issues due to a lack of parental consent for the same.
+So when the government does conduct a mandatory campaign drive, there arise issues due to a lack of parental consent for the same.
 One can say that a lack of effort by the government to properly publicise the vaccine and answer its various issues at a preliminary stage lead to a larger and much more negative problem during the implementation stage.
 Therefore, it is pertinent that the government work in tandem with the educational institutions to deal with the knowledge deficit and focus more on educating people about preventive healthcare and the role of vaccines in it.
 Parental interaction prior to the implementation vaccination programme will help reduce the lack of information and help the parents in making an informed decision.